arielahdoot/2007-FSA-RM-BCP-MO/README.md

 Credit to [Sulamita](https://github.com/kyusulamita) for the template repo!

 Hello!
-This is where Ariel and Alec will put all the material for BCP.
+This is where Ariel and Sulamita will put all the material for BCP.
 If any of the links don't work don't hesitate to slack us and let us know.

 [![Run on Repl.it](https://repl.it/badge/github/aaahdoot/2007-BCP)](https://repl.it/github/aaahdoot/2007-BCP)